wvhulle/rust_presentations/traits_type_elision.md

 ---

 ## Lifetime bounds

 Structs or types can contain references.
 In that case they receive a lifetime parameter.

-Syntax:

-- Structs: lifetime parameters are written before the generic type arguments.
-- Functions: lifetime parameters are written before the argument list

 <!-- pause -->